DeveloperBastian/BastianPlugin/README.md

 *	Open ABP_UnarmedAnimLayers.
 Look bottom right in the Anim Preview Editor and switch to "Edit Defaults".
 Look for "Jump Fall Land" and change to "MM_Unarmed_Jump_Fall_Land".
 Do the same for "ABP_UnarmedAnimLayers_Feminine"

+# Mixamo animations
+Mixamo animation are used within this Lyra plugin.
+All rights belong to Adobe, usage is covered by https://helpx.adobe.com/creative-cloud/faq/mixamo-faq.html

 # Creative Commons materials in this repository
 I use assets here from [Sketchfab](https://sketchfab.com/) that are licensed under [Creative Commons](https://creativecommons.org/licenses/by/4.0/)
 Some recreate Fortnite skins: All rights on the original Fortnite skins are owned by Epic Games and are used here within the [Epic Games Fan Art Policy](https://www.epicgames.com/site/de/fan-art-policy)